A condition survey is just what it sounds, a survey to establish the condition of a building or structure or more usually part of the structure.

 The level of detail that can be obtained within the confines of a listed building survey is not normally sufficient to be able to prepare an accurate repair specification.
 A condition survey of a slate roof, for example, may include a limited amount of opening up to look at the type and condition of nail, slating battens and lead sheet.
 We also record roof pitch, head lap and orientation.
 The survey report will also include an accurate count of slipped, missing or damaged slates.
 We will also discuss the options for repair, total or partial stripping or replacement.

-Windows which are sometimes painted shut or are too dangerous to open during a building survey are inspected in great detail by our condition surveyor.
+Windows which are sometimes painted shut or are too dangerous to open are inspected in great detail by our condition surveyor.
 We record their construction, significance, defects and options for repair.
 Despite the dilapidated appearance of some old windows, it is rare to find that they are beyond all repair.
 Armed with the right information a good joiner can normally make all of the necessary repairs and retain one of the most important elements of any historic building.

 Peace Of Mind & Verbal Condition Reports